-Why Did The Bank Place a Hold on My Checking Account?
+Why Did The Bank Put a Hold on My Checking Account?

 If you've ever experienced a hold being placed on your checking account, you know how frustrating it can be.
 Not sure what it means?
 Essentially, a hold is a temporary delay in making funds available in your account.